CHNsPart/glowbg-cyberpunkText/README.md

 # Background Glow Effect Project
+## with cyberpunk hover text effect

-This project is a web application that showcases a background glow effect and a hovering text effect.
-The project was developed using Vite and JavaScript.
+### <span style="color: #888; font-weight: 300;">This project is a web application that showcases a background glow effect and a hovering text effect.
+The project was developed using Vite and JavaScript.</span>

 <p align="center">
   <img width="200" src="/src/assets/C.G.png" alt="CHNsLogo">